 Commandments: Old and New2015 Mar 1

 Jesus established this kingdom by his death and resurrection.
 This kingdom therefore is for now, and will continue beyond this world.
-In the context of when Jesus lived there were some commandments:

 Commands that don't remain

 Using the 10 Commandments as representative of all Old Testament commandments, we can also come to see they won't apply in this world to those (already) in the new spiritual kingdom of Jesus.
 Those in this kingdom of love have a broad motivating principle of love.
 Transgressing any of the last 9 commandments would first be a failure of love before it became an action of transgression.
-And for the 1st: worshipping something is holding it as an ideal; all other gods idealize something other than God's value of love; so, to participate and worship in the Jesus' kingdom is incompatible with worshipping other gods.
-The old commandments are primarily reminders of sin and of failure (Rom 7:7-10) and non-love.
+And for the 1st command: worshipping something is holding it as an ideal; all other gods idealize something other than God's value of love; so, to participate and worship in the Jesus' kingdom is incompatible with worshipping other gods.
+The old commandments are primarily reminders of sin and of failure (Romans 7:7-10) and non-love.
 These are no longer our standard.

 Commands that continue